Eta and rho invariants on manifolds with edges: Microlocal analysis of the heat kernel on edges

 The heat kernel of this scalar action is well-known and expressed in terms of modified Bessel functions in \cite[Proposition 2.3.9]{Les:OOF}.
 Correspondingly, the spin heat kernel $H_{\mathscr{C}(F)}$ is written out in \cite[(5.9)]{Chou} with $\nu^\pm(\mu):= |2\mu\mp 1|/2$ as

 Hence the normal operator $N(H)_{y_0}$ can be set up exactly as in \cite[(3.10)]{MazVer}.
 In order to construct the exact heat kernel, the initial parametrix $N(H)_{y_0}$ has to be corrected, which involves composition of Schwartz kernels on $\mathscr{M}^2_h$ by \cite[Theorem 5.3]{MazVer}.
-Following the heat kernel construction as in \cite{MazVer} verbatim we arrive at the following result.
+Following the heat kernel construction as in \cite{MazVer} verbatim we arrive under the condition of isospectrality for $\kappa$ at the following result.

-\begin{thm} Let $(M,g)$ be an incomplete Riemannian spin manifold with an edge singularity and an admissible edge metric $g$.
+\begin{thm} Let $(M,g)$ be an incomplete Riemannian spin manifold with an edge singularity and an admissible edge metric $g$ with the $2$-tensor $\kappa$ restricting to a smooth family of isospectral Riemannian metrics on the fibres $F$.
 Assume the geometric Witt condition.
 Then the spin Dirac operator $D$ is essentially self-adjoint and the lift $\beta^*H$ of the heat kernel for the spin Laplacian $D^2$ is a polyhomogeneous function on $\mathscr{M}^2_h$ taking values in $S \boxtimes S$ with the index set $(-m+\N_0, 0)$ at ff, $(-m+\N_0, 0)$ at td, vanishing to infinite order at tf, and with some discrete index set at rf and lf. \end{thm}

-We point out that the heat kernel construction extends to squares of allowable Dirac operators satisfying the Witt condition in the sense of Definition \ref{allowable}.
+We point out that the heat kernel construction extends to squares of allowable Dirac-type operators satisfying the Witt condition in the sense of Definition \ref{allowable}.
+Moreover, in case of $\kappa$ not being isospectral, the heat kernel for $D^2$ still admits a polyhomogeneous expansion at the front face ff and the temporal diagonal td of same order.
+Therefore the isospectrality assumption is lifted once we restrict $H$ and $DH$ to the diagonal and consider its trace asymptotics, and does not appear in the main theorems anymore.